hkamran/Hoones/README.md

 - Qeed for this NES Documentation (Another great document explaining the inner workings of the NES)
 - Andrew Jacobs for the spot on documentation of the CPU OP Codes (http://obelisk.me.uk/6502/reference.html)
 - Michael Fogleman for the PPU Implementation (Really helped me to understand the PPU concretely)
+- Blarg for all the Testcases and documentation (Helped me remove alot of bugs)